target-san/Gateway/README.md

 So let's get to the business.

+## Where to start

+Gateways can be essentially created in any non-Nether dimension.
+This includes End, Deep Dark, Mystcraft ages.
+And they always lead to Nether.
+So be prepared to construct some pathways and protect them from ghasts, zombie pigmen and other nasty dwellers.
+As it was stated above, this shortens distance around 8 times.
+As such, gateways become a not-so OP transport and travelling system.

+NB: I didn't have opportunity to test gateways with Mystcraft ages - because there's no public Mystcraft for 1.7.10 on 2014-09-20.
+Though there's no logic which checks explicitly for some specific dimension - except Nether, of course.
+Also, gateways were tested with End and Deep Dark.
+Everything should work fine.

 ## Your first gateway

 You'll need only vanilla blocks - 4 obsidian, 4 glass and 1 redstone block.